-But regardless, it’s still an activity in San Diego that I would wholeheartedly recommend, and one that I hope to do myself someday.
+Regardless, it’s still an activity in San Diego that I would wholeheartedly recommend and one that I hope to do myself someday.

 Torrey Pines Gliderport is located just off the UC San Diego campus and allows you to glide out over the cliffs and beautiful Black’s Beach below, choosing your preference for hang gliding or paragliding.

-It costs $175 to paraglide for 20-25 minutes, and you call the day of to book because it all depends on wind conditions.
+It costs $175 to paraglide for 20-25 minutes, and you have to call the day of to book because it all depends on wind conditions.

 If you’re unable to afford the cost of flying or would rather keep your feet on the ground but you’re still after a grand view, I would very much suggest going to the top of Mount Soledad.

-I’ve seen many a sunrise up there and eaten many a California burrito while shivering as the sun comes up, but let me tell you, it’s stunning.
+I’ve seen many a sunrise up there and eaten many California burritos while shivering as the sun comes up, but let me tell you, it’s stunning.

-Mount Soledad looks out over all of La Jolla and the ocean, and the sunrises I’ve seen there are some of the best.
-Of course, it’s beautiful any time of the day you choose to go up, so make your way up there whenever it suits you.
+Mount Soledad looks out over all of La Jolla and the ocean, and it’s by far one of the best places to watch sunrise in San Diego.
+Of course, it’s beautiful at any time of the day, so make your way up there whenever it suits you.